goabiaryan/abiaryan.com/docs/index.md

 ![abi](\abi-preview.png)

 Hi, my name is Abi.
-I am a computer scientist working extensively in machine learning to make the software systems smarter.
+I am a computer scientist and machine learning engineer working extensively in A.I. to make the software systems smarter.

-Over the past seven years, my focus has been building machine learning systems for various applications including recommender systems, automated data labelling pipelines for both audio and video, audio-speech synthesis, forecasting and time-series analysis etc.
+Over the past seven years, my focus has been building production-level machine learning systems for various applications including recommender systems, automated data labelling pipelines for both audio and video, audio-speech synthesis, forecasting and time-series analysis etc.

 In the past, I attended [Insight](https://insightfellows.com/data-science) as a Data Science Fellow and was a Visiting Research Scholar at UCLA under [Dr. Judea Pearl](http://bayes.cs.ucla.edu/jp_home.html) where I worked in AutoML, MultiAgent Systems and Emotion Recognition.